mickymacirl/CI-P4-ICSB/README.md

 ## Features

-### User Story - As a developer, I must create a navigation bar that works on any device

-The navigation bar is a key element of any website, as it allows users to easily find and access different pages within the site.
-This user story specifies that the navigation bar must be designed to be responsive, meaning that it should work correctly on any device, whether it be a desktop computer, a tablet, or a smartphone.
-This is important because it ensures that users can access the site and navigate through it easily regardless of the device they are using.

-Implementation of Navigation Menu

-* [X] Home - index.html - All users can see:

-   > The home page for the blog, which should provide an overview of the blog's content and purpose, as well as links to other pages and features.

-* [X] Contact Us - contactus.html - All users can see:

-   > A page with contact information for the blog, including email addresses, phone numbers, and social media profiles.

-* [X] About Us - aboutus.html - All users can see:

-   > A page with information about the blog's authors, mission, and any other relevant background information.

-* [X] Blog Posts - index.html - All users can see:

-   > A list of all blog posts, sorted by publication date or some other relevant criteria.

-* [X] Register - register.html Only logged-out users can see:

-   > A page that allows users to create a new account on the blog.

-* [X] Login - login.html - All users can see:

-   > A page that allows users to log in to the blog using their username and password.

-* [X] Logout - logout.html - Only logged-in users can see:

-   > A page that allows users to log out of the blog.

-Navbar Image

 ### User Story - As a developer, I must set up the project so that it can implement the core features

 This user story focuses on setting up the necessary infrastructure for the project.
 It specifies that the developer must ensure that the project is appropriately set up and the environment and deployment configured to implement the core features essential to its function.
 This story involves setting up the necessary databases and other components, like the settings.py file needed to support the project and configuring the project's codebase and dependencies.
 By ensuring that the project is working correctly, we can deliver the critical functionality that users expect and are comfortable using.